 2. Is “drying” only used for physical objects?

-No, it can also describe conditions like drying air or even metaphorically in some literary uses, though it’s mostly used in physical contexts.
+No. It can also describe conditions like drying air, moisture loss in materials, or figurative uses in writing, though it’s most common in physical contexts.

 3. Can drying happen naturally?